 We offer general advice to bodies corporate in relation to by-laws and legislative requirements and provide advice to numerous body corporate managers.
 We also prepare off-the-plan unit contracts and community management statements for developer clients.

-If you’re a body corporate purchaser, it is vital that you understand about the Schemes sinking and administrative fund as well as being aware of the contribution levies that you will have to make as an owner.
-Another overlooked issue, is the that Body Corporates can issue further contribution levies at any time (e.g. if the roof is in a state of repair and has been overlooked and or the sinking fund is insufficient to cover the costs), so we always recommend to clients that a detailed search of the Body Corporate records is undertaken.
-A matter that we can arrange on your behalf and provide advice, if requested, on whether we believe:
+If you’re purchasing into a body corporate, it is vital that you understand about the Schemes sinking and administrative fund as well as being aware of the contribution levies that you will have to make as an owner.
+Another overlooked issue, is that Body Corporate's can issue further contribution levies at any time (e.g. if the roof is in a state of disrepair and has been overlooked and or the sinking fund is insufficient to cover the costs), so we always recommend to clients that a detailed search of the Body Corporate records is undertaken.
+This is a search that we can arrange on your behalf and provide advice, if requested, on whether we believe:

 · that the records are accurate,